 - An understanding of the origin and alignment of the coordinate system inside the test system, i.e. the directions in which the x, y, z axes point inside the test chamber, is needed in order to define unambiguous DUT orientation and measurement angles.

 Annex B (informative): Estimation of measurement uncertainty

 B.1 General

-<Editor’s note: general description is TBD. as Content presented in clause E.1 of TS 37.544 can be used as baseline>
+Individual uncertainty contributions in the TRP and TRS measurements are discussed and evaluated in this Annex.
+A technique for calculating the total measurement uncertainty is also presented.